davidmoten/big-sorter/README.md

     stream.forEach(System.out::println);
 }
 ```
-The interaction is a little bit clumsy because you need to the stream to be auto-closed by the try-catch-with-resources block.
+The interaction is a little bit clumsy because you need the stream to be auto-closed by the try-catch-with-resources block.
 Note especially that a terminal operation (like `.collect(...)` or `count()`) does **not** close the stream.
 When called,
 the close action of the stream deletes the file used as output.
 If you don't close the stream then you will accumulate final output files in the temp directory and possibly run out of disk.